 Seems like Lithuania has joined the bandwagon of popular design.
 Throughout centuries, the traditional Lithuanian design dealt with the notion of religion and mythologies in the native culture.
 Since its liberation as an independent nation, the political and economic condition has doused the graphic design with modern thought and innovative perspectives.

-In the work below, the artist used simplistic and minimal shapes as an indication of modernity.
+In the work below, the artist used simplistic and minimal shapes in logo design as an indication of modernity.
 The colors are also a mark of youth that this country celebrates.

 3. Alexander Baidin – Russian Federation